kaiwang0112006/neural_network_test/README.md

 traning set.
 So we have 848 features and 4999 samples in the data.

 I built three neural networks with DNNRegressor from tensorflow, MLPRegressor from sklearn and SGDRegressor from sklearn.
-For DNNRegressor and MLPRegressor, there're three hidden layers and 10 nodes in each layer (layers = [10,10,10]).
+For DNNRegressor and MLPRegressor, there're two hidden layers and 10 nodes in each layer (layers = [10,10,]).
 All three Regressor will run 1000, 5000, 10000, 50000 and 100000 steps separately.

 RMSE-step relation ship can be found at [here](https://plot.ly/~kaiwang0112006/6/rmse-step/)